AndreasHD11/MapYourGrid/docs/tools.md

 1. Download the grid you want to look into using at the [Map It📍](https://MapYourGrid.org/map-it/) page.
 2. Press `CTRL+F`and search for `fixme=*`.
 3. In the Todo list window press `Add`.
-4. After you fixed and issues please remove the fixme tag.
+4. Once you have fixed an issue, please remove the `fixme` tag..

 ### <div class="tools-header">Open Infrastructure Map - Nighttime Lights and Osmose </div></h3>
 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">